Lesser Caucasus

-The Lesser Caucasus, also called Caucasus Minor, is the second of the two main ranges of the Caucasus Mountains, of length about 600 km.
+The Lesser Caucasus or Lesser Caucasus Mountains, also called Caucasus Minor, is the second of the two main ranges of the Caucasus Mountains, of length about 600 km.
 The western portion of the Lesser Caucasus overlaps and converges with east Turkey and northwest Iran.
-It runs parallel to the Greater Caucasus, at a distance averaging about 100 km south from the Likhi Range (Georgia) and limits east Turkey from the north and north-east.
-It is connected to the Greater Caucasus by the Likhi Range (Georgia) and separated from it by the Kolkhida Lowland (Georgia) in the west and Kura-Aras Lowland (Azerbaijan) (by the Kura River) in the east.
+It runs parallel to the Greater Caucasus, at a distance averaging about 100 km south from the Likhi Range (Georgia), and limits east Turkey from the north and north-east.
+It is connected with the Pontic range and separated from it by the Kolkhida Lowland (Georgia) in the west and Kura-Aras Lowland (Azerbaijan) (by the Kura River) in the east.